tyqin97/UltrasonicSensorRPI_EmailTriggering/README.md

   <img src="https://microcontrollerslab.com/wp-content/uploads/2014/12/HC-SR04-Ultrasonic-Sensor-Pinout-diagram-768x546.jpg" width="500" height="350"/>
 </p>

-The Trigger and Echo Pin will be placed on GPIO7 and GPIO11 accordingly
+The Trigger and Echo Pin will be placed on GPIO7 and GPIO11 accordingly (You may change as your preferences)

 ```
 # Define GPIO Pin location